da-x/glim/README.md

 ### Configuration

-While `glcim` can work as a standalone program, it can also use the current Git branch as default input to commands.
+While `glim` can work as a standalone program, it can also use the current Git branch as default input to commands.

 Following configuration of the Git aliases:

 ```
-git config --local alias.pipelines '!glcim from-alias pipelines'
+git config --local alias.pipelines '!glim from-alias pipelines'
-git config --local alias.job '!glcim from-alias job'
+git config --local alias.job '!glim from-alias job'
 ```